-WA school shooter sentenced to 40 years
+Washington state school shooter sentenced to 40 years

 “As I lay there, I watched you walk by me.
 Lockdown alarm blaring, wearing all black with the most emotionless face I’ve ever seen,” Jensen said to Sharpe.
 “Shooting at my classmates as they run for their lives into classrooms.
 I screamed.
 There was nothing else I could do.”

-“I started running and was so scared because I felt like I was running in slow motion,” Nees said in her testimony.
+“I started running and was so scared because I felt like I was running in slow motion,” Emma Nees said in her testimony.
 “My mission was to get to the nearest classroom as fast as possible.
 As I was running, I began thinking there’s absolutely no way I’m getting out of this.”

 Ami Strahan said she was at work when friends came up to her desk and told her to get off the phone.
 They said there had been a shooting at Freeman High.